-Effective on December 4, 2015, under the Ministerial Notification No.372 B.E.
-2558 Re: Food Additive (No.3), the TFDA amended its regulation on food additives as follows:
+The TFDA amended its regulation on food additives on December 4, 2015, under the Ministerial Notification No.372 B.E.
+2558 Re: Food Additive (No.3).
+The Following is a summary of the amended regulation.

-The labeling of food additives must have text in the Thai language (may accompany foreign text).
-It must contain clear and readable details as follows:
+The labeling of food additives must have text in the Thai language; foreign language text may accompany the Thai language text.
+The label must contain the following clear and readable details: